KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurovenator.md

 Recurring themes across institutions reveal neurovenator cognitive architecture:
 - "Safety requires centralized control"
 - "Complexity requires expert gatekeepers"
-- "Questioning authority is dangerous/pathological"
+- "Questioning authority is dangerous / pathological"
-- "Unified understanding is impossible/undesirable"
+- "Unified understanding is impossible / undesirable"
 - "Power concentration serves the common good"

 **These are not neutral observations.
-They are expressions of neurovenator interests projected as universal truths.**
+They are expressions of neurovenator interests projected as absolute claims.**

 ---